skramm/jautocorrect/README.md

   - `-n`: no checking of produced output files
   - `-s`: stops after processing each program
+  - `-v`: verbose mode: prints for each test both the expected output(s) and the produced output.

 The parser is pretty basic, so the flags must be given separately (but in any order), thus this will fail:
 ```